-This knife is suitable for everyday use so I would not like to confine it to a certain group of people apart from not recommending it for younger and less mature people in society.
-It is a must-have though for people like ranchers, landowners, tradesmen, hunters, carpenters, campers, outdoor people, and everyone in-between.
-With its various sizes and lightweight, I can safely say all hands will find a comfortable size, and all uses will find dimensions suitable for them, not to mention that the hand orientation is ambidextrous.
+This knife is suitable for everyday use, so I would not like to confine it to a particular group of people apart from not recommending it for younger and less mature people in society.
+It is a must-have for people like ranchers, landowners, tradespeople, hunters, carpenters, campers, outdoor people, and everyone in-between.
+With its various sizes and lightweight, I can safely say all hands will find a comfortable size.
+All uses will find dimensions suitable for them, not to mention that the hand orientation is ambidextrous.

-The blade is made from high-quality carbon steel with excellent cutting quality, good wear resistance and is easy to sharpen.
-The tip of the blade is Yatagan style, this shape is inspired by a traditional Turkish saber and it makes it easy to cut where you have limited working space.
-The blade needs to be washed or wiped clean after use and needs to be kept dry all the time, this is because it is prone to corrosion by moisture meaning it will rust if not kept dry.
+The blade is made from high-quality carbon steel with excellent cutting quality, good wear resistance, and is easy to sharpen.
+The tip of the blade is Yatagan style, a traditional Turkish saber inspires this shape, and it makes it easy to cut where you have limited working space.
+The blade needs to be washed or wiped clean after use and needs to be kept dry all the time, and this is because it is prone to corrosion by moisture, meaning it will rust if not kept dry.

-The Opinel company has been in business since 1890 meaning they have evolved to produce some of the best products in the industry.
-Though the product comes with a limited warranty it is very durable.
-The metal parts, including the Virobloc locking mechanism, need to be greased on a regular basis depending on how often you use your knife.
+The Opinel company has been in business since 1890, meaning they have evolved to produce some of the best products in the industry.
+Though the product comes with a limited warranty, it is very durable.
+The handle is made from hard, durable Beechwood from France.
+The metal parts, including the Virobloc locking mechanism, need to be greased regularly depending on how often you use your knife.
 If the blade feels stuck, use the “Opinel knock” rapping the end of the knife on a hard surface to loosen the blade slightly.
-The handle is made from hard, durable Beechwood from France.
 In addition, Opinel products are guaranteed and exchanged in case of manufacturing defects.

-This knife does not come with any accessories but it comes in a wide range of sizes from as short as 2 inches blade length to as long as 4.82 inches blade length.
-For those handymen, it might be wise to get a couple of sizes to make sure you have just the right size blade for each and every task.
+This knife does not come with any accessories, but it comes in a wide range of sizes, from as short as 2 inches blade length to as long as 4.82 inches blade length.
+For those handymen, it might be wise to get a couple of sizes to make sure you have just the right size blade for every task.